sorentwo/soren-website/_posts/2013-12-06-presenting-by-proxy.md

    from the presenter.
 2. There is no data duplication.
 3. The data will always be in sync, as it is dynamically retrieved during runtime.
-There is no need to observe the original object or keep thing synchronized with events.
+There is no need to observe the original object or keep properties synchronized with events.

 Unfortunately, as with any new web technology, there is the adoption hurdle.